djberg96/sys-proctable/README.md

 You should not have to do this for version 1.2.0 or later.

-### Solaris

-The cmdline member on Solaris is limited to 80 characters unless you (or your program) own the process.
-This is a Solaris design flaw/feature.

 ### OS X

 The libproc interface is used.
 That means you will only get list of processes that you have access to.
 To get a full listing, run as root.

-## Future Plans

-Support for Solaris will probably be dropped in the next major release.

 ## Acknowledgements